ItsPrimeJs/DesignVault/readme.md

-# [AppName] - A Pinterest Clone for Graphic Designers
+# [Design Vault] - A Pinterest Clone for Graphic Designers

 Welcome to **[AppName]**, a dedicated platform for graphic designers to share, discover, and get inspired by creative designs.
 This project is built using the MERN stack (MongoDB, Express.js, React, Node.js) and aims to provide a space where designers can pin their work, curate boards, and connect with other creatives.